particle-iot/pixel-tweets/README.md

 ### Installation
 #### Firmware

-The easiest way to flash the firmware is to use the Spark CLI to directly flash the firmware binary to your Core:
+The easiest way to flash the firmware is to [put your Core into DFU mode](http://docs.spark.io/connect/#appendix-dfu-mode-device-firmware-upgrad), and use the Spark CLI to directly flash the firmware binary to your Core:

 ```bash
 spark flash --usb ./firmware/bin/firmware.bin